Jayanth-0407/Satellite-Telemetry-Anomaly-Detection-using-Machine-Learning/README.md

-# 🛰️ Spacecraft Telemetry Anomaly Detection: Mitigating Sim-to-Real Domain Shift
+# 🛰️ Satellite Telemetry Anomaly Detection using Machine learning

 ## 📖 Overview
 This repository contains the machine learning pipeline developed to detect hardware faults and systemic anomalies in the telemetry of the EIRSAT-1 spacecraft.